GW-modelling-Spring2021/Course_Materials/Assignments/HW7_Transient/The_Challenge.md

 ### Model Description
-​The model that you have been provided is set up for a homogeneous medium.
+​The model that you have been provided is set up for a homogeneous medium with a K of 1 m/day in all directions.
 The single-layer domain is 50x50 cells.
 The cells are 10 m in lateral extent and 50 m in vertical.
 There is a well located at [0,20,20] (layer, row, column).
 Recharge occurs at a rate of 5e-4 m/day.
-The left and right boundaries have constant heads of 50 and 30, respectively.
+The left and right boundaries have constant heads of 50 m and 30 m, respectively.
 The well is pumped cyclically.
 Water is withdrawn at 500 m3/day for 90 days and then it is turned off for 270 days.
 (Pretend that a year is 360 days long.)
 The simulation is set to run for 100 years.

+Anything written in these directions supercedes anything in the header of the starter code.
+For anything that is not mentioned explicitly here, follow the description in the header of the starter code.

 ### The Challenges